FERS Retirement Explained: Your Complete Guide to Federal Employee Benefits

 As a FERS employee, you pay full Social Security taxes (6.2% for OASDI plus 1.45% for Medicare).
 Your agency matches these contributions.
 Social Security is designed to replace a higher percentage of income for lower-wage workers than higher-wage workers, making it particularly valuable for employees at lower grade levels.

-You become eligible for Social Security retirement benefits at age 62, though waiting until your full retirement age (66-67 depending on birth year) increases your monthly benefit.
+You become eligible for Social Security retirement benefits at age 62, though waiting until your full retirement age (66-67, depending on birth year) increases your monthly benefit.

 2. FERS Basic Benefit Plan (Your Pension)

 This is your federal pension annuity.
-Depending on your start date, your contribution will be either be 0.8%, 3.1%, or 4.4% to FERS.
+Depending on your start date, your contribution will be either 0.8%, 3.1%, or 4.4% to FERS.
 Your agency also contributes on your behalf.
 To be vested (entitled to receive your pension), you need at least 5 years of creditable civilian service.

 3. Thrift Savings Plan (TSP)